nerett/cpu/README.md

 make install-dependencies
 ```

-or download the repositiries required manually.
+...or download the repositiries required manually.

 Build the project